Overview

 Distribution Center Construction is delivered as part of the full general-contracting sequence.
 The scope below reflects what owners usually need when this work is planned to support the entire property rather than a disconnected trade package.

-• Freight-oriented site planning that accounts for trailer stacking, access control, and circulation separation.
-This is tied directly to freight efficiency so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Freight-oriented site planning that accounts for trailer stacking, access control, circulation separation, and I-35 or Hwy 80 access-road geometry specific to San Marcos and Hays County sites.
+This is tied directly to freight efficiency with dock count, geometry, and equipment matching the distribution program so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Dock-heavy shell layouts coordinated with slab, envelope, and hardware release dates.
-This is tied directly to yard durability so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Dock-heavy shell layouts coordinated with slab, envelope, and hardware release dates — with foundation and slab design addressing Edwards Plateau limestone and caliche bearing conditions.
+This is tied directly to yard durability that performs under heavy-truck use and Central Texas weather cycles so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• MEP and fire-protection planning aligned to distribution throughput and support-space requirements.
-This is tied directly to dock equipment readiness so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- MEP and fire-protection planning aligned to distribution throughput assumptions, refrigerated or temperature-sensitive zones, and support-space requirements for dispatch, office, and maintenance functions.
+This is tied directly to dock equipment readiness at turnover so distribution operations do not wait on late hardware so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Exterior paving and yard sequencing designed to protect circulation as the site comes online.
-This is tied directly to startup coordination so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Exterior paving and yard sequencing designed to protect circulation as the site comes online — with pavement section design appropriate for heavy-truck axle loads on Hays County limestone subbase.
+This is tied directly to startup coordination with commissioning, acceptance testing, and occupancy clearances managed as one system so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Operational support zones planned for dispatch, maintenance, and office functions.
-This is tied directly to freight efficiency so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Operational support zones planned for dispatch, maintenance, driver break areas, and office functions with phased delivery options where freight operations must start before full build-out is complete.
+This is tied directly to freight efficiency with dock count, geometry, and equipment matching the distribution program so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Procurement management for dock equipment, power distribution, and specialty operational systems.
-This is tied directly to yard durability so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Procurement management for dock equipment, power distribution panels, LED lighting systems, and specialty operational equipment with lead-time tracking that protects the critical path.
+This is tied directly to yard durability that performs under heavy-truck use and Central Texas weather cycles so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Close coordination between shell dry-in and equipment-ready occupancy milestones.
-This is tied directly to dock equipment readiness so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Close coordination between shell dry-in and equipment-ready occupancy milestones so distribution operations can ramp up without waiting on late-arriving hardware or incomplete systems.
+This is tied directly to dock equipment readiness at turnover so distribution operations do not wait on late hardware so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Turnover and training strategy tied to day-one freight operations.
-This is tied directly to startup coordination so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Turnover and training strategy tied to day-one freight operations including dock commissioning, fire system acceptance, power energization, and City of San Marcos certificate of occupancy.
+This is tied directly to startup coordination with commissioning, acceptance testing, and occupancy clearances managed as one system so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

 Process